MakeContributions/DSA/algorithms/C/maths/fibonacci-number/README.md

 The given implementation shall assume that the Fibonacci sequece is starting from 0 and 1.
 The reader may try to generalize it to certain extent as a practice.

 ## Test Cases & Output

-1. The code shohuld yield the same output as other other version.
+1. The code shohuld yield the same output as other version.

 2. The sum of even Fibonacci numbers below 4000000 should be 4613732.
 [Adapted from Project Euler.net](https://projecteuler.net/problem=2)